aleksihalt/DCGAN_interpolation/README.md

 ## FOLDER DIRECTORY
 **/dataGeneration.ipynb**
-Code used for data collection; collecting pictures from video frames (and manipulating them).
+Code used for data collection; collecting pictures from video frames (and manipulating them if needed).
 Any type of video can be used.

 **/DCGANwithVideoOutput.ipynb**
 DCGAN model that outputs latent space interpolation video.
 Run on Google Colab https://colab.research.google.com/notebooks/intro.ipynb# with the runtime set to GPU (Runtime -> Change runtime type -> Hardware Accelerator: GPU).